dd86k/ddgst/README.md

-# ddgst, DD's Hashing command utility
+# ddgst, dd's digest utility

 ddgst is a simple hasher available cross-platform (Windows, macOS, Linux, BSDs) and comes with more features than built-in OS utilities.